dywisor/kernelconfig/doc/rst/userguide.rst

     Decrease the console log level.

-    This option can be given multiple times, each time it decreases the log level by 1, and the effective log level is calculated using ``WARNING + (quiet - verbose)`` (higher level means less verbosity).
+    This option can be given multiple times, each time it decreases the log verbosity by one level.
+    By default, only warning messages are shown.

 -v, --verbose